upstage-org/upstage_backend/README.md

 Note that this script is also interactive.

+## Last is the Streaming Server:
+Choose option 3, and then _carefully_ follow the instructions.
+Jitsi will interactively prompt you for domain and SSL certificate information.
+If this isn't filled out correctly, jitsi will fail.
+If it is filled out correctly, it just works, and requires no additional attention on your part.

-## Setup Instructions for Initializing Default Data
+## Setup Instructions for Initializing Default Data on Application server

-### Default Admin User, still on Application
+### Default Admin User, in Application Web Site (https://your-domain-name.net)

 Upon initial setup, a default administrator account is created with the following credentials: